-Wallet: Wallet is used to add and manage credit, debit, rewards, and store cards and to make payments with Apple Pay.
-Users can view their cards and additional information about their card issuer, their card issuer's privacy policy, recent transactions, and more in Wallet.
-Users can also add cards to Apple Pay in Setup Assistant and Settings.
+Wallet: Wallet is used to add and manage credit, debit, and store cards and to make payments with Apple Pay.
+Users can view their cards and may be able to view additional information provided by their card issuer, such as their card issuer's privacy policy, recent transactions, and more in Wallet.
+Users can also add cards to Apple Pay in: